Enhertu

 What is Enhertu?

-Enhertu is used to treat certain types of breast cancer, stomach cancer, non-small cell lung cancer, and solid tumors that have HER2 gene mutations.
-Enhertu may help cancer patients live longer and have a longer time before their cancer progresses.
+Enhertu is a treatment for breast cancer, advanced stomach cancer, non-small cell lung cancer, and solid tumors with HER2 gene mutations in certain patients.
+Enhertu may help people with cancer live longer and delay the progression of their disease.

-Enhertu is a chemotherapy medicine and a targeted therapy.
-Enhertu’s active ingredient is fam-trastuzumab deruxtecan, which combines two types of cancer-fighting medicines joined together to make one cancer medicine called an antibody-drug conjugate (ADC).
+Enhertu is both a chemotherapy drug and a targeted therapy.
+Its active ingredient is fam-trastuzumab deruxtecan, which combines two cancer-fighting medicines joined together called an antibody-drug conjugate (ADC).
+The targeted therapy part is fam-trastuzumab which is linked to the chemotherapy part called deruxtecan (DXd).

 Enhertu side effects